DVA’S SRI LANKA PROJECT UPDATES

-- Public messages were given by religious and community leaders.
+- Public messages given by religious and community leaders.

 The GIFT you make today will go twice as far to support DVA’s important work in the Buddhist country of Sri Lanka by extending the Buddha’s teachings on compassion to ALL sentient beings, which will protect the lives of millions, perhaps billions, of animals.

 Imagine a world in which animals are not considered food and do not suffer so terribly in their shortened lives before being slaughtered.
 Imagine a world in which Buddhist communities around the world are setting a shining example.
 Make your GIFT to Dharma Voices for Animals now so that you can say you were part of that achievement.